 \begin{exer} How is the golden ratio related to the Fibonacci numbers? \end{exer}

 \begin{defi}[transcendental numbers] We say that a~complex number is \underline{transcendental } if it is not algebraic. \end{defi}

-{\em $\bullet$ Cantor's proof. }In 1870s, G.~Cantor gave a~simple proof of existence of (real) transcendental numbers.
-At the time it was a~great achievement of the nascent set theory.
-We recall it here.
+{\em $\bullet$ Cantor's proof. }In 1870s, G.~Cantor found a~simple proof of the existence of (real) transcendental numbers.
+This was a~great achievement of the nascent set theory, which we recall here.

-\begin{thm}[Cantor's] The set of real transcendental numbers is uncountable. \end{thm} \duk Suppose that, for the contrary, the set $T$ ($\sus\R$) of real transcendental numbers is at most countable.
+\begin{thm}[Cantor] Real transcendental numbers form an uncountable set. \end{thm} \duk Let $T$ ($\sus\R$) be the set of real transcendental numbers.
+We assume for the contrary that $T$ is at most countable.
 Exercise~\ref{ex_CantTrans1} shows that the set $A\cap\R$ of real algebraic numbers is countable.
 It follows that the set